noelsimbolon/mpv-config/README.md

 **mpv** is a free (as in freedom and free beer), open-source, and cross-platform media player.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.

-These are my personal configurations and scripts that are significantly better than default mpv, VLC, and MPC.
+These are my personal mpv configurations and scripts that I use and are significantly better than default mpv, VLC, and MPC.
 Before installing, please take your time to read this whole README as common issues can be easily solved by doing this.

 ## Preview